 The band was formed by Powne, who plays guitar and sings.
 Powne initially wrote the moniker on his home recordings, later graduating to record the first full-length album (Self-Titled) released in 2006.
-With six albums in total, the discography of The Stress of Leisure can be broken up into two parts; the first three albums being pretty much like Powne solo albums, and from Cassowary (2012) onwards a more collaborative band approach.
-In fact, Sex Time (2011) feels like the band’s first single.
+With seven albums in total, the discography of The Stress of Leisure can be broken up into three parts; the first three albums being pretty much like Powne solo albums, the middle two albums featuring two different line-ups and a more collaborative approach, and the most recent two albums Eruption Bounce (2017) and Faux Wave (2020) representing the classic lineup, the fully collaborative band model.

 Like all the best bands, The Stress of Leisure is a party band in the art-school mould.
 Imagine a Brisbane backyard full of misfits dancing and sweating their hearts out.
 It’s Queensland post-punk and irreverent as all hell.
 Brisbane community radio station 4ZZZ describes the band as “off-kilter dancefloor filler.”